StefanSchroeder/Golang-Regex-Tutorial/README.md

-I have >200 stars!
+Almost 300 stars!
 Thank you for the encouragement to all my readers!

-I will update the tutorial for 1.3 soon.
+Let me know what you are missing from this tutorial.

 Golang-Regex-Tutorial
 =====================